cparsania/parcutils/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:

-## Intergenic regions and signal intensity
+### Get intergalactic regions and signal intensity from a .bw file.

-Given the .gff file and .bw file, identify genome wide intergenic regions and their signal intensity.
+Given the .gff file and .bw file, identify genome wide intergalactic regions and their signal intensity.

 ``` r